wesbos/es6-articles/06 - Arrow Functions Introduction.md

 We did three things here:

 1. delete the return
-2. put it up on all of one line
+2. put it all up on one line
 3. delete the curly brackets

 When you delete your curly brackets, it's going to be an implicit return, which means we do not need to specify that we are returning `${name} Bos`.